garghemant/hello-world/README.md

-# hello-world
+# os-sample-java-web
-Test program for hello world
-This program is to test the OC
+Sample Java Web Application for use in OpenShift